 Are chlamydia and gonorrhea treated with the same antibiotics?

-No, chlamydia and gonorrhea require different antibiotics because they are caused by different types of bacteria.
+No, they require different antibiotics because they are caused by different types of bacteria.
 Chlamydia is usually treated with azithromycin or doxycycline, while gonorrhea is typically treated with a single intramuscular injection of the antibiotic ceftriaxone.
 It's really important to follow the treatment plan given by your healthcare provider and make sure that both partners are treated to prevent getting reinfected.

 Which is more serious, gonorrhea or chlamydia?

 Any sexually transmitted infection should be taken seriously.
-Untreated gonorrhea and chlamydia infections can result in pelvic inflammatory disease, chronic pelvic pain, ectopic pregnancy, and infertility, especially for women and AFAB people.
-Untreated chlamydia and gonorrhea infections can also increase your risk of developing reactive arthritis and contracting HIV.
+Untreated chlamydia and gonorrhea infections can result in pelvic inflammatory disease, chronic pelvic pain, ectopic pregnancy, and infertility, especially for women and AFAB people.
+Untreated sexually transmitted infections can also increase your risk of developing reactive arthritis and contracting HIV.

 Can you have chlamydia and gonorrhea at the same time?